carl-codling/PiDrop/README.md

 sudo python ~/pidrop/pidrop-ui.py
 ```

-__To make moving files back and forth between the Pi and the device SSHing in to it there's an import and export folder__
+__To make moving files back and forth between the Pi and the device SSHing in to it easier there's an import and export folder__
 These can be configured through the config process mentioned above

 For example you can then copy the whole export folder to the host machine with SCP